-Please read this Software End-User License Agreement (hereafter this EULA) carefully before using (includes executing, copying, registering, etc.) this software (includes programs, databases, scenarios, etc., used to operate, set, etc., Anritsu electronic equipment).
-By reading this EULA and using this software, you are agreeing to be bound by the terms of its contents and Anritsu Corporation (hereafter Anritsu) hereby grants you the right to use this Software with the Anritsu-specified equipment (hereafter Equipment) for the purposes set out in this EULA.
+Please carefully read and accept this Software End-User License Agreement (hereafter this EULA) before using (includes executing, copying, installing, registering, etc.) this Software (includes programs, databases, scenarios, etc., used to operate, set, etc., Anritsu electronic equipment, etc.).
+By using this Software, you shall be deemed to have agreed to be bound by the terms of this EULA, and Anritsu Corporation (hereafter Anritsu) hereby grants you the right to use this Software with the Anritsu specified equipment (hereafter Equipment) for the purposes set out in this EULA.

-1. Grant of License and Limitations
+Article 1.
+Grant of License and Limitations

-- 1. Regardless of whether this Software was purchased from or provided free-of-charge by Anritsu, you agree not to rent, lease, lend, or otherwise distribute this Software to third parties and further agree not to disassemble, recompile, reverse engineer, modify, or create derivative works of this Software. - 2.
+- 1. You may not to sell, transfer, rent, lease, lend, disclose, sublicense, or otherwise distribute this Software to third parties, whether or not paid therefor. - 2.
 You may make one copy of this Software for backup purposes only. - 3.
-You are not permitted to reverse engineer this software. - 4.
-This EULA allows you to install one copy of this Software on one piece of Equipment.
+You are not permitted to reverse engineer, disassemble, decompile, modify or create derivative works of this Software. - This EULA allows you to install one copy of this Software on one piece of Equipment.

-2. Disclaimers
+Article 2.
+Disclaimers

-To the extent not prohibited by law, in no event shall Anritsu be liable for personal injury, or any incidental, special, indirect or consequential damages whatsoever, including, without limitation, damages for loss of profits, loss of data, business interruption or any other commercial damages or losses, arising out of or related to your use or inability to use this Software.
+To the extent not prohibited by law, in no event shall Anritsu be liable for direct, or any incidental, special, indirect or consequential damages whatsoever, including, without limitation, damages for loss of profits, loss of data, business interruption or any other commercial damages or losses, and damages claimed by third parties, arising out of or related to your use or inability to use this Software, unless the damages are caused due to Anritsu's intentional or gross negligence.

-3. Limitation of Liability
+Article 3.
+Limitation of Liability

-- a.
-If a fault (bug) is discovered in this Software, preventing operation as described in the operation manual or specifications whether or not the customer uses this software as described in the manual, Anritsu shall at its own discretion, fix the bug, or exchange the software, or suggest a workaround, free-of-charge.
-However, notwithstanding the above, the following items shall be excluded from repair and warranty. - i) If this Software is deemed to be used for purposes not described in the operation manual or specifications. - ii) If this Software is used in conjunction with other non-Anritsu-approved software. - iii) Recovery of lost or damaged data. - iv) If this Software or the Equipment has been modified, repaired, or otherwise altered without Anritsu's prior approval. - v) For any other reasons out of Anritsu's direct control and responsibility, such as but not limited to, natural disasters, software virus infections, etc. - b.
-Expenses incurred for transport, hotel,
+- 1. If a fault (bug) is discovered in this Software, failing this Software to operate as described in the operation manual or specifications even though you have used this Software as described in the manual, Anritsu shall at its own discretion, fix the bug, or replace the software, or suggest a workaround, free-of-charge, provided, however, that the faults caused by the following items and any of your lost or damaged data whatsoever shall be excluded from repair and the warranty. - i) If this Software is deemed to be used for purposes not described in the operation manual or specifications. - ii) If this Software has been used in conjunction with other non-Anritsu-approved software. - iii) If this Software or the Equipment has been modified, repaired, or otherwise altered without Anritsu's prior approval. - iv) For any other reasons out of Anritsu's direct control and responsibility, such as but not limited to, natural disasters, software virus infections, or any devices other than this Equipment, etc.

-- daily allowance, etc., for on-site repairs by Anritsu engineers necessitated by the above faults shall be borne by you. - c.
-The warranty period for faults listed in article 3a above covered by this EULA shall be either 6 months from the date of purchase of this Software or 30 days after the date of repair, whichever is longer.
+- 2. Expenses incurred for transport, hotel, daily allowance, etc., for on-site repairs or replacement by Anritsu engineers necessitated by the above faults shall be borne by you. - 3.
+The warranty period for faults listed in Section 1 of this Article shall be either 6 months from the date of purchase of this Software or 30 days after the date of repair or replacement, whichever is longer.

-4. Export Restrictions
+Article 4.
+Export Restrictions